Text Alternative for Prevention Studies for a Cancer-Free Tomorrow

 SUPPORT THE AMERICAN CANCER SOCIETY

-100 years ago, we began the fight of a lifetime.
-Today, you can help us finish the fight.
-When you support the American Cancer Society, you join millions of others who are committed to the fight to end cancer.
-You help save lives in your community and around the world.
-Thank you for supporting these lifesaving efforts that get us closer to a world with less cancer and more birthdays.
+When you support the American Cancer Society, you join millions of others who are committed to saving lives and celebrating lives in your community and around the world.
+Thank you for supporting these lifesaving efforts that get us closer to a world free from the pain and suffering of cancer.